Interaction Techniques that Encourage Longer Prompts Can Improve Psychological Ownership when Writing with AI: Augmented Prompt Entry Techniques

 \section{Augmented Prompt Entry Techniques}

-We evaluate the effectiveness of two different augmented prompt entry techniques for increasing prompt length and psychological ownership: one new technique that increases the motor cost of submitting a short prompt, and another from Joshi and Vogel that increases the temporal cost of submitting a short prompt \cite{Joshi2025Ownership}.
+We evaluate the effectiveness of two different augmented prompt entry techniques for increasing prompt length and psychological ownership: one new technique that increases the motor cost of submitting a short prompt, and another from Joshi and Vogel that increases the temporal cost of submitting a short prompt \cite{Joshi2025Ownership}.\footnote{Both techniques are shown in detail in the accompanying video figure.} Both techniques are based on the idea of having to fill a `gauge' to submit a prompt; an idea that proved to be successful among several other ideas originally tested by Joshi and Vogel.
 We compare both of these to a baseline condition, where the user can press the prompt submission button normally, whenever they wish, and without any additional costs.